dave-regan/familiar.energy/README.md

 # familiar.energy

-Familiar.energy is a collection of ideas and events with versatile shapes.
-I'll add something to familiar.energy if I hear it used effectively as a metaphor for modern life, or if it feels congruent, adjacent, or seems to have some surplus of explanatory power.
+Familiar.energy is a collection of ideas and events with versatile shapes: great metaphors that people have already shared, for example, or weirdly congruent, adjacent, and uncanny concepts that feel like metaphors waiting to be made.

 ## How it works